Kappa-Dev/KappaTools/dev/tests/webapp.md

 Should be done in each considered brower and in the electron app, and importantly at least on windows and mac

-## TODOs : to add to the procedure
-Doesn't show up at the time of writing:
-- outputs

-## Not tested in the procedure

 ## Test procedure